What is a worldview?

-According to Dr. Henderson, there’s a difference between A Christian worldview and THE Christian worldview.
+According to Dr. Henderson, there’s a difference between a Christian worldview and the Christian worldview.
 A Christian worldview can differ between Christians or church denominations.
 Some values may not coincide 100% with the teachings found in the bible.
 The Christian worldview uses the Bible as the ultimate book of salvation.
 The Bible is our tool for our basic understanding of how the world works and how we are supposed to react to the world around us.
 The Christian worldview places God at the center and believes that Jesus Christ is God.
 This worldview believes that Jesus was sent and died for our salvation and that we are to live our lives to glorify Him and the Father.
-The Christian worldview also views the Bible as the ultimate source for how we, as Christians, should behave.
-Which is to ultimately behave as Jesus did and to be more like Him.
+The Christian worldview views the Bible as the ultimate source for how we, as Christians, should behave; which is to ultimately behave as Jesus did and to be more like Him.

 When we think in a way that views God as the almighty creator, we are able to see the world around us as the beautiful thing that he created.
 In Luke 11:34, it states “Your eye is the lamp of your body.
 When your eyes are healthy, your whole body also is full of light.
 But when they are unhealthy, your body is also full of darkness” (NIV).
 The Christian worldview allows us to view the world around us through healthy eyes filled with the light of God.
 When Satan comes in and taints our vision of the world and allows us to view the evilness of the world in a way that it is accepted and often encouraged, our eyes, mind, body, and soul are darkened and we view the world in a negative light.